A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Conclusions and future work

 \section{Conclusions and future work}

 This study compares the \gls{mnl} and the most promising \gls{ml} methods for the transport mode choice problem.
 This comparison uses both synthetic data, which provides a ground truth for comparison, and real problems.
 This comparison has covered both performance aspect (canonical comparison) and behavioural analysis.
+The theoretical analysis presented in this study demonstrates that the correct estimation of the econometric indicators of \gls{ml} models cannot be guaranteed by the training problem alone.

 Regarding the performance study, it has been found that all methods are able to achieve maximum accuracy for all synthetic problems, i.e. they are able to learn the systematic part of the utility.
 The performance improvements of the methods of \gls{ml} versus \gls{mnl} appear mainly on real data, although they are moderate.
 The maximum differences observed are $5.6\%, 3.9\%$ and $2.2 \%$ for accuracy and $7.8\%, 4.4\%$ and $3.0\%$ for \gls{gmpca}, with \gls{xgboost} as the most promising method in terms of performance.